YacineBelaid/Vision-X/README.md

 Vision-X Software

 # The purpose
-Design a Web-Application which main goal is to provide a 360 video with an interactive interface for industries to navigate their physical environmnent and locate the path to key activities 3D Object in a virtual experience.
+Designe a Web-Application which main goal is to provide a 360 video with an interactive interface for industries to navigate their physical environmnent and locate the path to key activities 3D Object in a virtual experience.

 # Technology stack